-Criteria for spring study abroad: Students who are eligible to study abroad for a single semester will be expected to do so in the fall, unless otherwise exempt.
-Students should plan their academic schedules with that expectation in mind.
-A limited number of spring spaces will be available for students whose academic or athletic commitments require their presence on campus in the fall.
+Criteria for spring study abroad: A limited number of spring spaces will be available for students whose academic or athletic commitments require their presence on campus in the fall.
 If you are requesting to study abroad in the spring semester, the application will ask you to indicate the reason you are unable to study abroad in the fall semester.

-Criteria for full-year study abroad: Only foreign language majors or students who are eligible to study with programs for which one semester study is not an option may study abroad for the full academic year.
+Criteria for full-year study abroad: Only foreign language majors or students applying to Oxford or LSE may study abroad for the full academic year.
 The Study Abroad Committee will consider requests for exceptions to this policy from students who present a compelling academic plan that requires a full year of immersion in a country with language and culture central to their academic interests.